General Jean Henri Becays Ferrand

 Pronunciation:

-Born into a noble family, Jean-Henri-Becays Ferrand first joined the army as a lieutenant in the infantry regiment of Normandy at the young age of ten.
-In 1747 and 1748 he saw action at Lawfeld, Berg op Zoom, Lillo, and Maestricht.
+Born into a noble family, Jean Henri Becays Ferrand first joined the army in 1746 as a lieutenant in the infantry regiment of Normandy at the young age of ten.
+Still very young to be serving, in 1747 and 1748 he saw action during the War of the Austrian Succession at Lawfeld, Berg op Zoom, Lillo, and Maestricht.
 Ferrand next saw action during the Seven Years War, receiving a promotion to capitaine in 1755 and then being wounded in 1760 at Clostercamp.
-After the conclusion of that war, Ferrand stayed with the army and in 1773 he was appointed major of Valenciennes.
+In 1760 and 1761 he served in Flanders.
+After the conclusion of that war, Ferrand stayed with the army and in 1773 he was appointed a major at Valenciennes.

-Ferrand was still serving at Valenciennes at the outbreak of the Revolution in 1789.
+Ferrand was still serving at Valenciennes at the outbreak of the French Revolution in 1789.
 Two years later in 1791 he was appointed colonel of the National Guard of Valenciennes, and then in August of 1792 he was named commander of Valenciennes.
-Later that month General Dumouriez promoted Ferrand to maréchal de camp and took him with him to the Army of the North.
-Ferrand seized Saint-Amand in September and then commanded the left wing at Jemappes in November.
+Later that month General Dumouriez promoted Ferrand to maréchal de camp and took Ferrand with him to the Army of the North.
+Ferrand seized Saint-Amand in September and then commanded the left wing at the Battle of Jemappes in November.

 Bibliography